The Committee on Migrant Workers and the Committee on the Rights of the Child in their Joint General Comment recommended that States:

 “Responses to current humanitarian crises are increasingly dependent on voluntary work and, as a result, frontline workers are not always appropriately trained or able to detect such complex situations as trafficking in persons or other forms of child exploitation”

-As a response to this concern and recommendation, an inter-agency group comprised of the following organisations has now commissioned CELCIS, in collaboration with Harvard FBX, to develop a Massive Open Online Course (MOOC): Better Care Network, International Federation of Educative Communities (FICE), International Federation of Social Workers (IFSW), Hope and Homes for Children (HHC), Global Partnership to End Violence Against Children, International Committee of the Red Cross (ICRC), the Federation (IFRC), International Detention Coalition (IDC), International Organisation on Migration (IOM), International Social Service (ISS), Latin American Foster Care Network (RELAF), Save the Children, SOS Children’s Villages International, Terre des hommes (TdH), United Nations High Commissioner for Refugees (UNHCR) and United Nations Children’s Fund (UNICEF).
+As a response to this concern and recommendation, an inter-agency group comprised of the following organisations has now commissioned CELCIS, in collaboration with Harvard FBX, to develop a Massive Open Online Course (MOOC): Better Care Network, International Federation of Educative Communities (FICE), International Federation of Social Workers (IFSW), Hope and Homes for Children (HHC), Global Partnership to End Violence Against Children, International Committee of the Red Cross (ICRC), the International Federation of Red Cross and Red Crescent Societies (IFRC), International Detention Coalition (IDC), International Organisation on Migration (IOM), International Social Service (ISS), Latin American Foster Care Network (RELAF), Save the Children, SOS Children’s Villages International, Terre des hommes (TdH), United Nations High Commissioner for Refugees (UNHCR) and United Nations Children’s Fund (UNICEF).

 This newly commissioned MOOC will be applicable and, reach out, to thousands of frontline professionals and volunteers in contact with UASM who are in a position to make decisions that affect their care and protection including those working within humanitarian organisations and government bodies; social workers; para-social workers; community support workers; lawyer;, psychologists; child protection professionals; teachers; medical workers; border officials (e.g. border staff and migration officers); members of the judiciary and; care workers - including those in family based and residential settings.
 The MOOC will also be relevant to policy makers and other decision makers, as well as laypersons and others with an interest or responsibility for child protection and childcare.